 But did you know that credit card issuers might also provide some perks if you just ask?
 We’ve compiled a list of six little-known benefits that could be yours for just a phone call — and some may even help your credit health.

-Your on-time payment history is usually one of the most important factors used to calculate your credit score, so making a late payment on your credit card could affect your score negatively.
+Your on-time payment history is usually one of the most important factors used to calculate your credit scores, so making a late payment on your credit card could affect your scores negatively.

 If you’re having trouble juggling multiple credit cards, try calling your credit card provider and asking to have your bill’s monthly due date moved.
 If you’re able to synchronize all of your cards’ due dates, you may be able to minimize your chance of forgetting to make a payment.

-There’s typically a strong correlation between your credit card utilization rate and your credit score.
-Experts generally recommend keeping the ratio between your balances and credit limits below 30 percent.
+There’s typically a strong correlation between your credit card utilization rate and your credit scores.
+Experts generally recommend keeping the ratio between your balances and credit limits below 30%.

-So, for example, if you have a total credit limit across your accounts of $10,000, you would need to keep your total balance below $3,000 to keep your credit utilization rate below 30 percent.
+So, for example, if you have a total credit limit across your accounts of $10,000, you’d need to keep your total balance below $3,000 to keep your credit utilization rate below 30%.